-By the early spring of 1942, theatre commanders had already recognized that the Liberator was insufficiently protected against frontal attacks, and depots in Hawaii and Australia had already begun to dismount tail turrets from Liberators and remount them in the nose, leaving the tail protected by manually-operated guns.
+By late 1942, theatre commanders had already recognized that the Liberator was insufficiently protected against frontal attacks, and in early 1943 depots in Hawaii and Australia had already begun to dismount tail turrets from Liberators and remount them in the nose, leaving the tail protected by manually-operated guns.
 The Eighth Air Force also experimented with the B-26 tail turret and the B-25 Bendix remotely-sighted turret.
 By the summer of 1943, the Army Air Depots were installing A6-A tail turrets in the noses of B-24Ds as an interim measure.
 Such modifications were known as B-24D1.
+But the SWPA did not use the forward turret routinely, preferring the weight savings at the ventral ring mount instead, and retaining the power turret at the rear.

 Since the B-24D1s were a success in the field, immediate plans were made to introduce the nose turrets as factory-installed equipment.
 Factory-installed nose turrets were first introduced on the Liberator production line with the Ford-built B-24H.
 However, some later-block North American-built B-24Gs were also delivered with factory-installed nose turrets.
 Plans were also made for factory-installed nose turrets to be introduced on the Consolidated production line, and the designation B-24J was assigned to these versions.
 The B-24Js were to be built in both the Fort Worth and the San Diego Consolidated factories.
 In the meantime, Consolidated had merged with Vultee and was now known as Consolidated-Vultee, or Convair for short.